 How many hours a day do you spend practicing?

-In the winter it is difficult to find good to locations train, so I can only skate about 2-hours a day.
-In the summer I skate a lot more.
+In the winter, finding suitable locations to train isn’t easy, so I can only skate for about 2-hours a day.
+In the summer, I skate a lot more.

 Are you part of a skate crew?
 Who sponsors you?

-At first we formed a crew called Mad Roller Club in Vitebsk.
-It was a long time ago but it was such a cool moment in my life.
-Soon after we moved to Minsk and found different sponsors.
-For three years I was sponsored by a shop, which noticed me skating in competitions.
-Then in 2017 I joined the InMove Skates team.
+At first, we formed a crew called Mad Roller Club in Vitebsk.
+It was a long time ago, but it was such a cool moment.
+Soon after, we moved to Minsk and found different sponsors.
+For three years, I was sponsored by a shop that noticed me skating in competitions.
+Then, in 2017, I joined the InMove Skates team.

 Tell me about InMove Skates.

 InMove Skates was created by Alex Shu a few years ago and is both a shop and a team.
-Being park of this team is awesome and a big opportunity for me.
-Together with my teammates Filipp Stalmakov and Sasha Shedov, we are taking part in competitions, traveling together, training together and having common goals.
-InMove Skates helps us out with equipment (skates, wheels, bearings and so on) and also covers travel expenses.
+Being part of this team is awesome and a big opportunity for me.
+With my teammates Filipp Stalmakov and Sasha Shedov, we are participating in competitions, traveling, training, and having common goals.
+InMove Skates helps us with equipment (skates, wheels, bearings, etc.) and covers travel expenses.
 So this is ideal for me now!
-Also we are doing tutorials on YouTube about freestyle slalom, basics of skating and slides.
-Also, while traveling we take pictures, shoot videos, and try to show the beauty of slalom and to popularize freestyle.
-This year our team became international with the addition of Yuki Santoni from Italy.
+Also, we are doing tutorials on YouTube about freestyle slalom, the basics of skating, and slides.
+Also, while traveling, we take pictures, shoot videos, and try to show the beauty of slalom and popularize freestyle.
+This year, our team became international with the addition of Yuki Santoni from Italy.

-What is your favorite places that skating has taken you to?
+What are your favorite places that skating has taken you to?
 How often do you travel for skating?

 Traveling with skates is the best part of my life.
 I try to travel as much as possible.
-Last year was a great year for competitions and I visited France, China, Russia and Spain.
+Last year was a great year for competitions, and I visited France, China, Russia, and Spain.
 I try to take skates with me everywhere I go.
-During my skating career I’ve skated on the streets of France, Germany, Italy, India, China, Ukraine, Spain, Russia, Poland, Lithuania, Latvia and of course Belarus.
+During my skating career, I’ve skated on the streets of France, Germany, Italy, India, China, Ukraine, Spain, Russia, Poland, Lithuania, Latvia, and Belarus.

 Where would you love to skate that you haven’t been to?

-I want to visit Singapore, South Korea, Japan and countries of South America some day.
-This year I plan to go on WFSC (World Forum of Sport & Culture) in The Netherlands.
+I want to visit Singapore, South Korea, Japan, and other countries in South America someday.
+I plan to attend the WFSC (World Forum of Sport & Culture) in The Netherlands this year.

 What are your favorite edits you have put out?